 You can use the plugin Better Notifications For WordPress to automatically send emails to all your contributors when a new post has been published.

 An efficient writing process will save you tons of time when you have a few writers on board.
-When you have tens, or even hundreds, a lack of efficiency can have a huge financial and emotional impact on you and your team.
+When you have tens, or even hundreds of authors, a lack of efficiency can have a huge financial and emotional impact on you and your team.

 Whether you have a blog with a large team or are thinking about creating a multi-author WordPress site, make sure you focus on the writing and editorial process at the start so you and your website can finish strong.